The Leadership Team

 Jordan is our Lead Lower Elementary teacher.
 She comes to Quest from Mill Falls Charter School in Manchester, NH where she taught in a Lower Elementary classroom for four years.
 Jordan received her American Montessori Society certification from Seacoast Center in Stratham, NH.
 She holds a Bachelors of Arts degree in Elementary Education and General Science from Keene State College and is currently pursuing her Masters of Education with a concentration in Montessori philosophy from Plymouth State University.

-Suzan is Quest’s new Lower Elementary Assistant.
+Suzan is Quest’s Lower Elementary Assistant.
 She has had a long prior career in nursing, graduating from the University of Rhode Island with her BSN.
 Her passion for children and education has inspired her second career.
 Suzan brings with her, experiences from all avenues of nursing, from surgical care to Hospice care.
 Giving back to the community has always been a priority for Suzan and Quest is a welcome transition.

 Upper Elementary Program